 A native plant is one that grows naturally or has existed for many years in a local region.
-Ferns, flowers, trees, and other plants may be considerd native to an area.
-Native plants are desirable garden plants due to the adapatable nature to regional climates or soil types.
-A characteristic of native plants is the low maintenance requirements for these fast growing and hardy plants.
+Ferns, flowers, trees, and other plants may be considered native to an area.
+Native plants are desirable garden plants due to the adaptable nature of regional climates or soil types.
+A characteristic of native plants is the low maintenance requirements for these fast-growing and hardy plants.

 Native Fern Info

 Consideration should be given to native ferns.
 Ferns indigenous to a region grow best.
 Ferns vary in form, habitat, size, and texture.
 Some ferns thrive in the sun, while others prefer the shade or even swampy areas.
 A native fern is adapted to the local growing conditions and cohabitates nicely with the local environment.
 The fern is an excellent ornamental plant for outdoor gardens and landscapes.